-The "Manage Users" section allows the administrator to create, edit, and disable users, to manage user rights, and assign groups and profiles.
+The "User management" section allows the administrator to create, edit, and disable users, to manage user rights, and assign groups and profiles.

 These are the current user groups and levels of access control within those groups that are included in the Inova application suite.